-SINCE floats come under the category of small 'fusclages '-and not always so small in the case of twin-float layouts it has been thought advisable to include a short chapter on their construction.
-The design requirements of floats, c.g., size, shape, layout, etc., are fully discussed in Design for Aeromodellers.
+SINCE floats come under the category of small ' fusclages '-and not always so small in the case of twin-float layoutsit has been thought advisable to include a short chapter on their construction.
+The design requirements of floats, e.g., size, shape, layout, etc., are fully discussed in Design for Aeromodellers.